barcek/aliesce/README.md

 Immediately above each script, insert a tag line starting by default `###`.
 Include in the tag line the following elements:

 - the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
-- the command to run the file, if any
-- any arguments to pass to that command
+- the command to be run, if any, e.g. the program to be used to run the file and any arguments to pass to that program - the path to the file is added as the final argument by default

 Ensure each element is separated by one or more spaces.